worldbank/wbplot/README.md

 The default shape for `geom_point()` is modified by the theme to a filled circle with a white outline.

+For scatter plots, both the x and the y aesthetic should be mapped to a numerical variable.

 ```
 ggplot(countries, aes(longitude, latitude, fill = tolower(income_level_iso3c))) +
   theme_wb(chartType = "scatter") +